Global search

 You will never be asked to pay any costs out of your own pocket.

 The Court has made a group costs order of 24.5% in the class action.
-This means that Maurice Blackburn will be paid 24.5% of the settlement sum for legal costs and the risk it took it running the class action.
-The amount of the group costs order will be deducted from the settlement sum before the remainder is distributed to eligible, registered group members.
+This means that Maurice Blackburn will be paid 24.5% of the settlement sum for legal costs and the risk it took in running the class action.
+The Court will also be asked to approve the Plaintiff’s reimbursement payment and settlement administration costs as outlined above.
+These costs will be deducted from the settlement sum before the remainder is distributed to eligible group members.

 If you have any questions regarding the above, you can contact our team on: